Red Panda: Profile and Information

 Red pandas are solitary animals and are mainly active from dusk to dawn.
 It is mainly sedentary during the day.

-The red panda is also known by other names, and they include the red bear-cat, the red cat-bear, and the lesser panda.
+The red panda is also known by other names, including the red bear-cat, the red cat-bear, and the lesser panda.

-The red panda’s family (Ailuridae) is part of the superfamily Musteloidea, along with the raccoon, weasel, and skunk families.
+The red panda’s family (Ailuridae) is part of the superfamily Musteloidea and the raccoon, weasel, and skunk families.

 These two species genetically diverged 0.22 million years ago.